2011 MMP Track Events

 Miller Motorsports Park will offer an unparalleled variety of racing activities during the 2011 season.
 As the track enters its sixth year of operation there will be something for everyone, ranging from road racing automobiles and motorcycles to off-road racing and karting.

+(General Manager of Miller Motorsports Park) says: "We think the 2011 season is going to be our most successful yet.
+We had a very strong response to our off-road events last year."
 "As a result we have added more off-road events to our calendar.
 Those, combined with our road racing events for cars and motorcycles and our karting events, are going to make it a great year for fans of almost every type of motorsport you can think of.
 We can’t wait to get started."